Fauna of Africa: Fish

-Africa is the richest continent of freshwater fish, with about 3000 species.
-The East African Great Lakes (Victoria, Malawi, and Tanganyika) are the center of biodiversity of many fish, especially cichlids (they harbor more than two-thirds of the estimated 2000 species in the family).
-The West African coastal rivers region covers only a fraction of West Africa, but harbours 322 of West African’s fish species, with 247 restricted to this area and 129 restricted even to smaller ranges.
-The central rivers fauna comprises 194 fish species, with 119 endemics and only 33 restricted to small areas.
-The marine diversity is greatest near the Indian Ocean shore with about 2000 species.
+Africa is the richest continent of freshwater fish, with about 3,000 species.
+The East African Great Lakes (Victoria, Malawi, and Tanganyika) are the center of biodiversity of many fish, especially cichlids (they harbor more than two-thirds of the estimated 2,000 species in the family).
+The West African coastal rivers region covers only a fraction of West Africa, but harbours 322 of West Africa's fish species, with 247 being restricted to this area and 129 being restricted to even smaller ranges.
+The central river's fauna comprises 194 fish species, with 119 endemics and only 33 restricted to small areas.
+The marine diversity is greatest near the Indian Ocean shore with about 2,000 species.